teamon/teamon.github.io/_posts/2017-01-15-deploying-phoenix-to-production-using-docker.md

 ---
-title: Deploying Phoenix to production using docker
+title: Deploying Phoenix to production using Docker
 ---

 This is a short tutorial on how we at [Recruitee](http://recruitee.com) are running Phoenix